Privacy notice

 As attorneys, we are subject to the special duty of professional confidentiality under Section 43a BRAO.
 All client data is processed under strict confidentiality.
 The transmission of client data to processors only takes place after they have been bound to confidentiality and in accordance with the rules of professional conduct.

-Data processing in third countries
+Recipients and data processing in third countries

 Erasure of data